 Julius Galik – Director

 A businessman and financial advisor with PFSL, Julius Galik has been involved in start-up situations within the mining exploration industry in Western Canada since 2002, and during the past 8 years has been instrumental in the development and financing of various small capitalized companies both private and public.
 Between 2006-2007 Galik served as director of Dorex Minerals Inc. (TSX-V: DOX), and in September 2009 was elected Dorex President and CEO.

 Brian Gusko – Director

-Brian Gusko has significant international business experience at the highest level.
-He was the CFO of UC Resources Ltd., an emerging producer of silver and gold in Mexico.
+Brian Gusko was the CFO of UC Resources Ltd., an emerging producer of silver and gold in Mexico.
 Years ago, he was a research associate with the U.S. Department of Commerce at an embassy posting.
-His international experience includes working in corporate planning with Mitsubishi Group company in Tokyo, Product Management at a Vodafone spin-off in the Netherlands, and being Managing Director of Palm South Africa’s wireless subsidiary.
-Gusko received a Bachelor of Arts in Biology (1990) from Carleton University, and an MBA from the University of Calgary (2003).
-He currently serves on the Board of Directors of Emergent Waste Solutions, and is an Advisor to the Board of Solegear Bioplastics (a bio-plastic company).
+His international experience includes working in corporate planning with Mitsubishi Group company in Tokyo, Product Management at a Vodafone spin-off in the Netherlands and being Managing Director of Palm South Africa’s wireless subsidiary.
+Gusko received a Bachelor of Arts in Biology (1990) from Carleton University and an MBA from the University of Calgary (2003).
+He currently serves on the Board of Directors of Emergent Waste Solutions and is an Advisor to the Board of Solegear Bioplastics (a bio-plastic company).
 He is a Partner at Vancouver-based Sustainable Capital Corp., a capital markets advisory firm.